Gabri432/Block-notes-app/readme.md

 ## Functionalities
 * The app will allow the user to create, read, update and delete posts.

-* By applying the user gets to a form where data can be inserted.

-* It will also show all of his/her previously sent applications.
+* The user will also be capable of saving a post to publishing it later..

 ## Future features
-* It will show who applied for a specific job.
+* It will show the last access time to a post.

 ## Why Golang?
 Because it is easy to use but also a really powerful tool.